wgawel/clarin-pl-dspace/README.md

 * RDA EU – ENVRI Summer School:
 * Centrum orální historie ÚSD AV ČR:

 There are several instances in other institutes which will join the list shortly.
+*If you are using or plan to use clarin-dspace, please get in touch.*

 # Installation instructions